Mercury13/unicodia/README.md

 * Press F12 in Unicodia to reload translation without reopening the entire program.
   * Warning, it reloads strings only; all locales are loaded on startup.
 * When new original arrived: File → Update data, Go → Find warnings → All.
-* nspk template parameters: 1=language name (other script for now, non-localizable), 2=pre-comment (e.g. synonym, localizable).
+* nspk template parameters: 1=language name (or script name, non-localizable), 2=pre-comment (e.g. synonym, localizable).
   * If there’s no {{nspk}} in languages and there’s language data, default {{nspk}} is added automatically.
 So: {{nspk}} at the end → delete, it’ll be added!
 Need e.g. synonym → add {{nspk||=Klingon}}.
 Synonym is the SECOND parameter.
 See _Script.Mroo_ in English/Russian.

 ## Language policy